 “We oppose oil drilling in the unique and irreplaceable Apalachicola River Basin.”

-Apalachicola Riverkeeper • Downriver Project • Earth Ethics, Inc. • Fighting Bottom Charters • Florida Shellfish Aquaculture Association • Fall Line Guide Service • Food & Water Watch • Gulf County Citizens Coalition • Healthy Gulf • J.P.
-Roberts Hurricane Shutters • National Wildlife Federation • Southern Oyster Farms • ReThink Energy Florida • Tranquil Touch, Inc. • Sierra Club Florida • Water is Life Oysters
+Apalachicola Riverkeeper • Downriver Project • Earth Ethics, Inc. • Fighting Bottom Charters • Florida Paddling Trails Association • Florida Shellfish Aquaculture Association • Fall Line Guide Service • Food & Water Watch • Gulf County Citizens Coalition • Healthy Gulf • J.P.
+Roberts Hurricane Shutters • National Wildlife Federation • Southern Oyster Farms • ReThink Energy Florida • Richard Bickel Photography • Tranquil Touch, Inc. • Sierra Club Florida • Wakulla Springs Alliance • Water is Life Oysters

 Our waters.
 Our rights.
 Our heritage.

 The proposed form of “exploratory” drilling will punch through the aquifer, inject high volumes of toxic chemicals, and suck in thousands of gallons of fresh water every day.
 Contaminated wastewater will then be hauled through our communities or forced underground.
-Spills will endanger our oyster and Tupelo Honey economies, tourism industry, drinking water, and fishing tradition along the Apalachicola and Chipola Rivers.
+Spills will endanger our oyster and Tupelo Honey industries, tourism economy, drinking water, and fishing tradition along the Apalachicola and Chipola Rivers.

 Oil drilling interests are counting on us to sit down, shut up, and watch our way of life die.
 Enough is enough.
 It’s time to fight.